D4wnstar/aetherwisp/Classical mechanics/Coordinate systems/Cartesian coordinates.md

 $$\mathbf{T}(t)=\frac{\mathbf{v}}{|\mathbf{v}|}=(\cos(\phi(t)), \ \sin(\phi(t)))$$
 and also a normal vector by differentiating each component
 $$\mathbf{N}(t)=(-\sin(\phi(t)),\ \cos(\phi(t)))$$
-Since differentiating the components of a unit vector is equivalent to [[rotation|rotating]] it 90° counterclockwise, the normal vector is $\pi/2$ from the tangent vector, as expected[^1].
+Since differentiating the components of a unit vector is equivalent to [[Rotation|rotating]] it 90° counterclockwise, the normal vector is $\pi/2$ from the tangent vector, as expected[^1].
 The tangent and normal vectors form a Cartesian basis that moves with the particle, with its origin determined by the origin vector $\mathbf{r}(t)$.
-These three vectors form a [[moving frame]]
+These three vectors form a [[Moving frame]]
 $$\{\mathbf{r}(t), \mathbf{T}(t),\mathbf{N}(t)\}$$

 ![[Graph 2D Cartesian coordinates|center]]